 When a shipping container is used and business is not that substantial, the entire restaurant can be picked up and moved to a better location where things may be a little bit busier.
 A regular restaurant that is experiencing slow business does not have the same “relocation” ability and may end up closing its doors because it cannot go where the customers are.

 Examples of Great Shipping Container Kitchens

 More often these days shipping container kitchens are appearing in a variety of locations including New York’s Times Square, under the Eiffel Tower in Paris and in the inner harbour of Victoria, BC.
-The entire kitchen is self-contained inside of the container, so it is easy to use and to serve people who are walking by outside.
+The entire kitchen is self-contained inside of the container, so it’s easy to use and serve people who are walking by outside.

 People are ready to eat something that is different from the ordinary and they want a unique dining experience too.
 When food vendors start dispensing their culinary delights from a shipping container, the entire experience is taken to a whole new level.